 top of page

-The Wine and the Great Wine Press
+Exploring God's Use of Wine and the Great Wine Press

 • Feb 1

-• 2 min read
+• 3 min read

 Let's start at the beginning in Genesis.
 Jacob mentions the vine and wine in Genesis Chapter 49 during his final words to his sons.
-In this chapter, Jacob is foretelling all his sons' generational future.
+In this chapter, Jacob is foretelling all his sons' generational futures.
 In verses 8-12, Jacob turns his attention to his son Judah and uses the vine and wine symbolism (verses 11-12).
 In this oracle, Jacob alluded to Jesus Christ, whose human lineage came from the tribe of Judah.

 11 Binding his donkey to the vine,